EarthByte/optAPM/README.md

 If you are running on a HPC cluster (such as Artemis) then edit the "Optimise_APM.pbs" PBS script with the number of nodes/cores and walltime, etc, and then run:

-The "Optimise_APM.pbs" PBS scheduling script was used on the Artemis HPC at the University of Sydney and may require modifications for other HPC systems.

 ```
   qsub Optimise_APM.pbs
 ```

 ...to submit to the job queue.
 When the job is finished you should have the final optimised rotation file mentioned above.

+*NOTE*: The "Optimise_APM.pbs" PBS scheduling script was used on the Artemis HPC at the University of Sydney and may require modifications for other HPC systems.